Kitty Kelley: Nancy Reagan biography

 In 1991, Kelley published Nancy Reagan: The Unauthorized Biography.
 She was paid $3.5 million to write the book.
 The book claimed that Nancy Reagan had had affairs with Frank Sinatra, that she frequently relied on astrology, that she had lied about her age, and that she had a very poor relationship with her children, even alleging that she hit her daughter, Patti.

-In December 2021, the book's allegation that the future first lady "was renowned in Hollywood for performing oral sex... not only in the evening but in offices.
+The book alleges that the future first lady "was renowned in Hollywood for performing oral sex... not only in the evening but in offices.
 That was one of the reasons that she was very popular on the MGM lot" became a minor internet meme.

 According to Newsweek, "Despite her wretched excesses, Kelley has the core of the story right.
 Even her staunchest defenders concede that Nancy Reagan is more Marie Antoinette than Mother Teresa."
 However Newsweek also criticized the book's basic factual accuracy, noting that Kelley had reported that Ronald Reagan had allegedly date raped a 19-year-old, when the accuser would have actually been 25 at the time.
 The book included an interview with actress Jacquelyn Park, who detailed an alleged affair with Ronald Reagan in the 1950s.

 Former President Ronald Reagan issued a statement saying the book "has no basis in fact and serves no decent purpose."

 Michael Korda, who had been the editor for Kelley's previous book on Elizabeth Taylor, asked to excuse himself from this work as he was slated to edit Ronald Reagan's autobiography.
 The Nancy Reagan book was edited instead by Alice Mayhew.
 Korda stated that Nancy Reagan was purported to have said about Kelley, "I hope she gets hit by a truck."